db371/ERC-721-Smart-Contract/README.md

 # Solidity
-Deployed a ERC-721 Smart Contract using OpenZeppelin and Filebase
+Deployed a ERC-721 Smart Contract using OpenZeppelin and Filebase IPFS